 The Joy of Seeing: Magnum Street Photography

-As Magnum launches its first online education course, focusing on street photography, Magnum Photos' US Cultural Director Pauline Vermare reflects upon the genre's breadth and evolution as well as the collective's deep history within it
+Pauline Vermare reflects upon the breadth and evolution of street photography, as well as the collective's deep history within it, as Magnum photographers launch their first online course.

 “I prowled the streets all day, feeling very strung-up and ready to pounce, determined to ‘trap’ life— to preserve life in the act of living.”